itcreativeusa/weather-adventure/README.md

 1. Type the city name & press search button
 2. Search results will appear
-3. If no address is entered, the user will see an alert message
+3. If no city name is entered, the user will see an alert message
 4. if nothing is found according to the search criteria - the user will see the warning message

 The screenshot is located in the `assets/images` folder